 Keep your focus and have a ritual to get through labor pains naturally

-Find something, anything that you do during each contraction that keeps you clam and focused.
+Find something, anything that you do during each contraction that keeps you calm and focused.

 This is a big point I missed with my first child, I screamed.
 I just screamed through the whole thing.